 Introducing: A Show About Animals

-Today we are sharing an episode from one of our newest series -- A Show About Animals.
+Today we are sharing an episode from one of VICE's newest series -- A Show About Animals.
 This season, we tell the strange and wonderful story of the wildly famous Koko the “talking” Gorilla.

 In the early 1970s, a grad student named Penny Patterson set out to investigate a big question: is language unique to humans?
 So she begins an ambitious experiment -- with the help of a young gorilla named Koko.
 Pretty soon, Penny says Koko is learning sign language.
 But, of course, that’s not the whole story.